...

 just my two cents

 - Fee model can be changed to staggered.
-Thus, the purchase of a Swiss share in the currency CHF costs only: ~3-4 CHF!
+Buying a Swiss share in CHF currency costs just CHF 3-4!

 1. Thanks for the hint with the staggering!
 Purchases for over 10k are of course not possible for all and large volumes/deposits become cheaper with some brokers.